Last Updated on August 23, 2023

 Are you battling stress?
 Anxiety?
 Lack of focus?
 Maybe you have asthma or got through COVID but still suffer from chronic fatigue.
 Things can feel overwhelming in our overly busy world.
 There is a powerful connection between mindful self care and a daily life marked by resilience and vitality.
-Modern science continues to affirm that practices dating back over two thousand years remain as relevant today as they’ve ever been.
-Slow the body..
-Attend to the breath..
-Calm the mind..
-Open the heart.
+Modern science continues to affirm that practices dating back thousands of years remain as relevant today as they’ve ever been.

 Qigong?
 What’s that?

 In addition to helping me recover from a freak accident during a blood donation that did not completely resolve with physical therapy, the practices became my calm in the storms of life well before the pandemic and continue to sustain me.
 They can help you too!
-I lead multiple classes weekly (mostly at the Y).
+I lead multiple classes weekly (at the Y).
 I find the energy of my groups invigorating but also have a library of resources freely available to help you bring a personal practice into your daily life.